 Bubbles in deer blood mean one thing: oxygen.
 Oxygen means air.
 Air usually means a lung hit.
 Should you take up a lung hit immediately?
 No. Not unless you heard the deer go down.
 I’ve been on countless blood-trailing efforts over the years where a deer has sustained a hit to only one lung.
 The blood trail looks almost the same: bright blood with bubbles.
 The only difference is a deer with one collapsed lung can run a long, long way before dying.
 When in doubt, back out and wait at least an hour.
 If it’s after hours, be sure to come back with a good blood-trailing flashlight that will help you see even the smallest drops of blood.

 This approach can save you a long, frustrating night of trailing your deer.

-For more insights, check out our new computer CD, “Blood-Trailing Whitetails.”
+For more insights, check out this great CD, “Blood-Trailing Whitetails.”
 It is packed with articles, visual aids and even several video clips of successful hunts.